asyml/forte/docs/toc/reader.rst

 Reader
 =======

-A pipeline component that reads data from a file path into a data iterator.
+A pipeline component that reads data from data source into a data iterator.